iamharshit13/100DaysCodeChallange/README.md

   Started learning ANGULAR by google.
 # 23rd Day
   Learnt the basic working and Architecture of Angular by google.
 Wrote an article on the same.
+# 24th Day
+  Created a program which generates Randon Amazon gift vouchers.
+Try it.
+If you are lucky you might get some bucks.
+Do notify me though😂.